 The legal entities included in the reporting scope are those whose operations are relevant in terms of environmental impact and that are consolidated fully or proportionately under the rules of financial consolidation (IFRS).
 Legal entities whose sole business is energy trading, financial activity or engineering are therefore excluded from the scope, as are legal entities consolidated using the equity method.
 The entities included in the reporting report on the performance and impacts of the industrial facilities over which they have technical operational control, including facilities operated on behalf of third parties.
-In 2022, ENGIE nevertheless started to roll out its comprehensive survey of the entities consolidated by the equity method GBU Energy Solutions and the GBU Networks to acquire environmental-based information from a wider scope.
+Nevertheless, ENGIE is rolling out its comprehensive survey of the entities consolidated by the equity method of the GBU Energy Solutions and the GBU Networks to acquire environmental-based information from a wider scope.
+For the entities consolidated by the equity method of the GBU Renewables, the GBU FlexGen and Nuclear, ENGIE includes primary energy data on the Group's operational performance (Perform tool).
+The data of entities consolidated by the equity method is only presented in the Scope 3 reporting of the Group's greenhouse gas emissions report.
+It should be noted, however, that the electricity capacities of entities consolidated by the equity method are also taken into account at 100% in the objective relating to the percentage of renewable energy in the electricity production capacity mix presented in Section 152

 Thus, in accordance with the rules of financial consolidation, 100% of the impact data collected is consolidated when the entities are fully consolidated.
-For entities proportionately consolidated, the environmental impact data are consolidated in proportion to the Group's consolidation rate provided that it has 100% technical operational control or that, as a minimum, this is shared with other shareholders.
+For joint venture entities, the environmental impact data are consolidated in proportion to the Group's consolidation rate provided that it has 100% technical operational control or that, as a minimum, this is shared with other shareholders.

 For disposals occurring during the year, the entities concerned complete the environmental questionnaire with the data available as of the last day of the month preceding the disposal.
 If it is not possible to collect all the environmental indicators, they are extrapolated on the basis of the main activity (for example, energy production for a power plant) and historical data.
 For acquisitions made during the year, it may happen that their environmental management system is not sufficiently mature to meet all the environmental indicators.
 In this case, the missing indicators are extrapolated on the basis of the main activity and indicators available in entities with a similar technical profile.
 A correction of these extrapolated values can be made a posteriori the following year, at the end of the first full fiscal year.
+Environmental reporting is closely tied to operational performance reporting, thus becoming a management tool.
+The Group's Executive Committee transmits this goal of making environmental concerns an integral part of management responsibilities.